kavinsky-spy/ohmypasta/web/themes/custom/oh_my_pasta/README.md

-# Newport City Council
+# OH MY PASTA Theme

-This repository contains the files for the Newport City Council multilingual site.
+This repository contains the files for the Oh My Pasta multilingual site.
 Listed below are some requirements / useful information about the project.

 ## FE Theme 🖊️
 ### Requirements 📋